Solar wing jammed on NASA spacecraft chasing asteroids

 Any attempt at reopening the wing — which is 24 feet in diameter (7 meters) — would not occur before mid-November.

-So far, the problem has not affected Lucy’s outbound flight, so there’s no rush to figure out the next step, according to NASA.
-Everything else on the spacecraft is working properly.
+So far, the problem has not affected Lucy’s outbound flight, so there’s no rush to figure out the next step, officials said.
+Everything else on the spacecraft — already 3.7 million miles (6 million kilometers) away — is working properly.

+The mission’s lead scientist, Hal Levison of Southwest Research Institute, said the team is encouraged that the combined power from both solar panels “is keeping the spacecraft healthy and functioning.”

+“It’s too early to determine longer range implications to the entire mission,” Levison said in an email Thursday.
+While the problem is concerning, “our team is working this very diligently and carefully to find a workable solution.”

 The nearly $1 billion mission seeks to explore seven so-called Trojan asteroids that share Jupiter’s orbit around the sun and another space rock closer to home.
 Lucy should swoop within 600 miles (965 kilometers) of each target.